Best Ways to Photograph An Eclipse

 Essentially, the easiest way to photograph an eclipse is by shooting the sun and moon in the same frame.
 This will require the use of a solar filter to protect the camera lens from damage.
 A solar filter is an optical filter that is fitted over the camera lens to reduce the intensity of any unwanted wavelengths of light.
 It allows only selected wavelengths to pass through.
 If you want to photograph the eclipse with a camera that can make many exposures, you can, but you will need to be careful.
 You will need to make sure that the exposures don’t overlap, or else you’ll end up with a mess of either underexposed or over-exposed images.

 You don’t need a lot of money and a fancy camera to photograph an eclipse.
 A telephoto lens can take incredible photos of the eclipse, including shots where you can see the full Moon, and of the Moon appearing to come in between the Earth and the Sun.
-If you’re in an area of the sky that’s dark enough to see a partial eclipse of the sun, you’ll want a telescope—but you’ll also want a telephoto lens.
-In fact, a telephoto lens is probably the single most important piece of equipment you can bring to an eclipse viewing.
+If you’re in an area of the sky that’s dark enough to see a partial eclipse of the sun, you’ll want a telescope.
+This could help you spot and view the eclipse in detail.
+Depending on your purpose and your budget, you can find a Telescope that fits your needs best on the net.
+Additionally, you might also want to buy a telephoto lens as it is probably the single most significant piece of equipment you can bring to an eclipse viewing.

 The key is to know your gear when it comes to photographing the total solar eclipse.
 There are plenty of cheap options for both still cameras and camcorders, but the most important thing is to know your equipment-and the best way to do that is to practice.
 For example, you can practice with a telephoto lens for your camera that allows you to zoom in as close to the sun as possible when capturing a photo.
 Telephoto lenses are used in most cameras, but some camcorders don’t have such a lens.

 Sometimes, the best way to capture a unique moment is to get a shot from a unique perspective.
-One of the best viewpoints for photographing an eclipse is from a wide-angle lens.
-Wide-angle photography challenges the viewer to see the world from a new perspective, allowing for some incredibly unique shots.
+One of the best viewpoints for photographing an eclipse is from a wide-angle lens, such as a fisheye lens (more information can be found on a site similar to https://devinschumacher.com/shop/fisheye-lenses/).
+Needless to say, wide-angle photography challenges the viewer to see the world from a new perspective, allowing for some incredibly unique shots.
 Eclipse photos from wide-angle are a bit trickier since the sun is getting in the way.
 However, that is no excuse to miss out on its beauty.
 The total solar eclipse will be visible across a wide swath of the country, but if you’re in a location that will miss the path of totality, you’re still in luck.
 You can still see the moon’s shadow moving across the sun and capture it with a camera using the wide-angle technique.

 - Star Trails